-- 21. Circumstances in which a permit must be refused - 22.
+- 21. Refusal of a permit - 22.
 Contents of a permit - 23.
-Compulsory conditions applicable to the holder of a permit - Compulsory conditions applicable to a captive breeding facility, rehabilitation facility, temporary holding facility and commercial exhibition facility - 25.
+Compulsory conditions applicable to the holder of a permit - 24.
+Compulsory conditions applicable to a captive breeding facility, rehabilitation facility and commercial exhibition facility - 25.
 Compulsory conditions applicable to a sanctuary - 26.
-Compulsory conditions applicable to a scientific institution - Compulsory conditions applicable to a wildlife translocator - 28.
+Compulsory conditions applicable to a scientific institution - 27.
+Compulsory conditions applicable to a wildlife translocator - 28.
 Area of validity of a permit - 29.
 Period of validity of a permit